MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xaml-basics/data-bindings-to-mvvm.md

 </ContentPage>
 ```

 The binding on each `Label` is the default `OneWay`.
 It only needs to display the value.
 But the binding on each `Slider` is `TwoWay`.
 This allows the `Slider` to be initialized from the ViewModel.
-Notice that the `Color` property is set to `Blue` when the ViewModel is instantiated.
+Notice that the `Color` property is set to `Aqua` when the ViewModel is instantiated.
 But a change in the `Slider` also needs to set a new value for the property in the ViewModel, which then calculates a new color.

 [![](data-bindings-to-mvvm-images/hslcolorscroll.png "MVVM using Two-Way Data Bindings")](data-bindings-to-mvvm-images/hslcolorscroll-large.png#lightbox "MVVM using Two-Way Data Bindings")